hkershaw-brown/dart-tut-temp/content/publications/_index.md

 Please contact [dart@ucar.edu](mailto:dart@ucar.edu) to add your publication to the list.

-Recent publications coauthored by NCAR staff should be freely available in the NSF NCAR online database known as [Opensky](https://opensky.ucar.edu/) by searching for a given publication's title.
+Recent publications coauthored by NSF NCAR staff should be freely available in the NSF NCAR online database known as [Opensky](https://opensky.ucar.edu/) by searching for a given publication's title.

 To cite DART in your publication, please use this citation updating the DART